abajowski/serverless101/3. CRUD functions/readme.md

 2. Go to serverless.yml file and add handlers for your new functions

-3. Uncomment section 'region' and change value to 'eu-west-1'

 3. Deploy your stack

 4. Invoke all function